matej2/instagram-dm-webhook-service/README.md

 Furthermore, if limit quotas have been reached, the messgae is sent to wating list in database.
 Message will be send when quotas are reset.

 - [x] Request pause

-User will be able to setup time pauses between webhook calls.
-This is essential as some chatbot services have webhook call time limits
+User will be able to setup time delay between webhook calls.
+This is essential as some chatbot services have webhook call limits per second

 - [x] Keywords